A3: Assisting Android API Migrations Using Code Examples: Introduction

 \end{description}

+Previous research has proposed approaches such as Sydit~\cite{Meng_2011} and Lase~\cite{Kim2013} to help developers with API migration; however, these approaches must be manually pointed towards pre-migrated examples without the ability to automatically retrieve or identify them~\cite{Robillard_book_2014}.
+Furthermore, the effectiveness of code examples on migration is affected by the context of the examples, whereby examples with closer contexts will waste less developer time when testing extraneous cases~\cite{Robillard_book_2014}.
+Therefore, by considering multiple examples from different contexts our approach generates well-fitted migration solutions.

 Our approach can be adopted by Android app developers to reduce their API migration efforts to cope with the fast evolution of Android APIs.
-Although created for the Android API, A4 uses the Java programming language and could be easily modified to work with other APIs.
 Our approach also exposes the value of learning the knowledge that resides in rich code examples to assist in the various tasks of API related software maintenance.

 \textbf{Paper Organization.} Section~\ref{sec:background} provides a real-life example of an API migration to motivate this study.
-Section \ref{sec:setup} describes our automated approach, A4, that assists in Android API migration.
+Section \ref{sec:setup} describes our automated approach,~\tool, that assists in Android API migration.
 Section~\ref{sec:experiment} presents the design of the experiments used to evaluate our approach and Section~\ref{sec:experiment_results} presents the results of our experiments.
 Section \ref{sec:related} provides a short survey of related work.
 Section~\ref{sec:threats} describes threats to the validity of this study.
 Finally, Section~\ref{sec:conclusion} concludes the paper.